Irish stepdance: Group dance

 The group dances are called céilí dances or, in the less formal but common case, figure dances.
 Competitive céilís are more precise versions of the festive group dances traditionally experienced in social gatherings.

 There is a list of 30 céilí dances that have been standardised and published in An Coimisiun's Ar Rince Ceili (which replaced Ár Rinncidhe Foirne in 2015) as examples of traditional Irish folk dances.
 Standardized dances for 4, 6 or 8 dancers are also often found in competition.
 Most traditional céilí dances in competition are significantly shortened in the interests of time.
 Many stepdancers never learn the entire dance, as they will never dance the later parts of the dance in competition.

 Other céilí dances are not standardised.
 In local competition, figure dances may consist of two or three dancers.
 These are not traditional book dances and are choreographed as a blend of both traditional céilí dancing and solo dancing.
 Standardized book dances for 16 dancers are also rarely offered.
-Figure Choreography competitions held at major oireachtasi (championships) involve more than 8 dancers and are a chance for dance schools to show off novel and intricate group choreography.
+Figure Choreography competitions held at major oireachtasai (championships) involve more than 8 dancers and are a chance for dance schools to show off novel and intricate group choreography.
 An Coimisiún has also introduced a "dance drama" category, which combines physical theatre with Irish dance.
 A 200-word story is read and followed by a six-minute dance performance including costumes, mime and facial expression.

 Some dance schools recognised by An Coimisiún Le Rincí Gaelacha place as much emphasis on céilí dancing as on solo dancing, meticulously rehearsing the dances as written in the book and striving for perfect interpretation.
 In competition, figure dancers are expected to dance their routine in perfect unison, forming seamless yet intricate figures based on their positions relative to each other.